aiden-jang/HYPEFITMENT/README.md

 * Friday Afternoon - Research more and finish up setting up the project.
 * Weekend - Implement an user input.
 * Monday - Implement an grahpical diagram of setups using Canvas.
-* Tuesday - Implement a table using D3.
+* Tuesday - Implement a comparison feature.
 * Wednesday - Fix last minute bugs.
 * Thursday Morning - Deploy to GitHub pages.